Croma-Pharma reports 27% revenue growth in 2022 and targets further revenue growth in 2023 and thereafter

 Andreas Prinz, CEO of Croma-Pharma, says "2022 was a successful year for Croma, with strong growth in demand for minimally invasive aesthetics around the globe.
 As a company, we are on a sustainable growth path.
 The launch of Letybo® in 2022 marked a turning point for Croma, making us a full-service provider with one of the most comprehensive portfolios in the industry and laying the foundation for a major growth step.
 We are proud to be well positioned to target strong revenue growth, and a true inflection in profitability as the significant investments we incurred over the last few years are beginning to show their profit generation potential."

-[1] EBITDA is defined as (i) profit/loss before taxes, less finance income, plus finance costs, less (ii) depreciation.
+[1] EBITDA is defined as (i) profit/loss before taxes, less finance income, less finance costs, less (ii)?depreciation and amortization and less impairment expenses.

 [2] CAGR is defined as compound annual growth rate.